Charles Townshend (British Army officer): Imperial soldier

-As the commanding officer in the Orange River Colony, Townshend lived in Bloemfontein, where his wife caused a sensation by bringing French glamour and style to a place where the Afrikaans women dressed in a plain, modest style as befitting good Calvinists.
-Townshend's task in Blomfontein was much political as military as the British planned to unite the Transvaal, Orange River Colony, Natal and the Cape Colony into a new dominion to be called the Union of South Africa, and he had to help ensure that the defeated Boers accepted being part of the British Empire.
-Promoted to temporary brigadier general in April 1909, and major general in June 1911, Townshend succeeded Major General Edward Thompson Dickson as general officer commanding (GOC) of the Home Counties Division (April–October 1912) and the East Anglian Division (October 1912–June 1913), commander of the 9th Jhansi Brigade in India (June 1913–April 1914), and commander of the 4th Rawalpindi Brigade in India (April 1914–April 1915).

-On 4 May 1911 during a visit to Paris, Townshend met Ferdinand Foch, who was quite critical of British policy towards Europe, warning that Germany was out to dominate the world and was Britain prepared to take a stand or not?
+On 4 May 1911 during a visit to Paris, Townshend, who on 19 June was promoted to major general, met Ferdinand Foch, who was quite critical of British policy towards Europe, warning that Germany was out to dominate the world and was Britain prepared to take a stand or not?
 Townshend wrote in his diary:

 General Foch asked me if I knew how many army corps the Germans will put into line....Did England contemplate the annexation of Belgium and the sea-board with equanimity?
 It was a case where England, France and Belgium must fight together for existence.
-He said, "we do not want to conquer: we want to live and it is time everyone understood this".
+He said, “we do not want to conquer: we want to live and it is time everyone understood this”.

+In April 1912 he was placed in command of the Home Counties Division, later the 44th (Home Counties) Division, a Territorial Force (TF) formation, taking over from Major General Edward Thompson Dickson.

-Townshend's habit of ceaselessly lobbying his superiors for promotion and his frequent transfers from various units as he sought to climb the career ladder tried the patience of many, and ironically actually hindered his career, as he earned the reputation of being something of a whiner and someone who never stayed in a regiment for very long.
+Townshend's habit of ceaselessly lobbying his superiors for a promotion and his frequent transfers from various units as he sought to climb the career ladder tried the patience of many, and ironically actually hindered his career, as he earned the reputation of being something of a whiner and someone who never stayed in a regiment for very long.
+In 1914, he asked to be given a command on the Western Front and was refused.

+After the First World War began, the Germans tried very hard to stir up a revolt in India.
+In November 1914, the Ottoman Empire entered the war, and the Sultan-Caliph issued a declaration of jihad urging upon Muslims everywhere to fight against Britain, France and Russia.
+In this context, the Raj was greatly concerned about the prospect of a mutiny by the Indian soldiers and the tribes on the North-west Frontier might all rise up.
+Townshend as a man who had proven he could command Indians successfully and as someone who knew the North-West Frontier well was being kept in India in case of trouble, much to his own fury as he desperately wanted to go join the British Expeditionary Force.